 In case you can’t tell, we love old apples!
 Have any on your land?
 We’d love to hear your apple stories and swap scion wood.
 Feel free to comment below, contact us on our homepage, or drop a note at our roadside stand!

 Have an old favorite you’d like to save?
 If you’re local, we’d be happy to show you how to graft your own tree, or to graft one for you.
-If you’re not in the area, we recommend the Seed Saver Exchange’s online apple grafting classes, offered each spring.
+If you’re not in the area, we recommend the Seed Savers Exchange’s online apple grafting classes, offered each spring.
+We also recommend taking a visit to Seed Savers heirloom orchards to try their historic apples.

 Want to learn about some of our other adventures?
 Check out our recent experiments with plastic eating mushrooms.